-6.9 Medicare Risk Adjustment Provider Education
+6.8 Medicare Risk Adjustment Provider Education

-Wellpoint maintains a library of provider education and training regarding, for example, condition-specific information (for example, congestive heart failure), Medicare Risk Adjustment (MRA) basics, MRA-related obligations, and medical record documentation and diagnosis coding guidance.
+Wellpoint maintains a library of provider education and training regarding, for example, condition-specific information Medicare Risk Adjustment (MRA) basics, MRA-related obligations, and medical record documentation and diagnosis coding guidance.
 Providers are encouraged to explore the Wellpoint Provider site and access available trainings.
-Providers should make their best effort to participate in live (in person or virtual) and/or on-demand training and education opportunities when offered.
+Providers should make their best effort to participate in live (in person or virtual) and/or ondemand training and education opportunities when offered.

-6.10 ICD-10-CM Codes
+6.9 ICD-10-CM Codes